 The legal basis for the described data processing is Art.
 6 para.
 1 p.
 1 (f) GDPR, based on our legitimate interest in the demand-oriented design and continuous optimisation of our website.
 The data collected using Google Analytics is stored for a period of 38 months and is then completely deleted or made anonymous.

-You can prevent the collection of data generated by the cookie relating to your use of our website and the processing of this data by Google on all websites, by downloading and installing a browser add-on provided by Google (the add-on does not work with mobile devices).
+You can prevent the collection of the data generated by the cookie and the use of our website, as well as the processing of this data by Google, on all websites, by downloading and installing a Google-provided browser add-on (the add-on does not work with mobile devices).

 You can also prevent Google from collecting your data via the cookie settings.

-If you visit our website with a mobile device, please use the following link to prevent Google from collecting your data on this website: Disable Google Analytics
+If you are visiting our website with a mobile device, please use the following link to prevent Google from collecting your data on this website: Disable Google Analytics.

 Our website may contain links to the websites and online offerings of other providers not affiliated with us.
 If you click on these links, we naturally no longer have any influence on what data is collected by the respective providers and what data is stored by them.
 For details on data collection and the use of data, refer to the privacy notices of those websites.
 Since the collection and processing of data by third parties is beyond our control, we cannot assume any responsibility for this.